 In vitro bioassays that respond to relevant initiating triggers in a cellular toxicity pathway and/or are linked to a known mode of toxic action with a defined health outcome have the potential to become useful tools for (bio)monitoring and risk assessment of chemicals.

-Cell-based bioassays allow us to evaluate mixtures of chemicals including unknowns and transformation products in pure form and in complex environmental samples (water, sediment, biota, tissue, blood etc.).
+Cell-based bioassays allow us to evaluate mixtures of chemicals including unknowns and transformation products in pure form and in complex environmental samples (water, sediment, biota, etc.) and human samples (tissue, blood etc.).